We value your input!

 Is API the only way?

 API development is not the only way to provide extra functionality or to customize Archicad.
 From the very early days, Archicad offered customization possibilities through GDL programming, and GDL has remained an essential tool for customization.
-API add-ons can naturally reach GDL objects, and in fact - as explained in the Examples - the combined use of GDL objects and API add-ons is one of the most potent ways to enhance Archicad's functionality.
+API add-ons can naturally reach GDL objects, and in fact - as explained in the "3.
+Examples" section below - the combined use of GDL objects and API add-ons is one of the most potent ways to enhance Archicad's functionality.
 Besides, the listing functions can be customized as well.
 These three programming environments provide a wide range of tools with the help of which one can successfully tackle the various problems in the A/E/C market.
 GDL and listing programming are not part of the current discussion.
 Please refer to the appropriate manual (part of the Archicad package) to learn about them.

 Who can do API development?